astutespruce/sarp-connectivity/analysis/prep/barriers/README.md

 crossings against small barriers, performs spatial joins, and prepares for use in the analysis.
 These are ultimately merged in with final small barriers dataset to create background barriers displayed on the map.

-## Waterfalls

-Waterfalls are processed using `analysis/prep/barriers/prep_waterfalls.py`.

-Waterfalls are snapped to the aquatic network and duplicates are marked.